AlfredEinstein/TripPartner/README.md

 4. Open Visual Studio Code and launch the frontend code.
 5. Head to your browser and navigate to `localhost:3000`.

-## Join the Adventure! 🚀

-We're always looking for fellow explorers to join our quest!
-If you're passionate about travel and technology, we'd love to have you on board.
-Fork the repository and let's make magic together! 🌟

-## License 📝

-This project is licensed under the MIT License.

 ## Get in Touch 📧

 Questions, suggestions, or just want to share your latest travel tale?
 Drop us a line at einstein26092001@email.com.
 Adventure awaits!